 My family has always been into canning.
 We make jam almost every summer (and when we go to Washington to visit my grandma we go to the local berry farms and pick obscene amounts to make so.much.jam.).
 It’s just a really fun way to feel connected to ingredients!Even if you don’t grow the fruits/veggies yourself, going to the Farmer’s Market and selecting each item to pickle or can is something I really enjoy.
 These can be made as refrigerator pickles too, so they’re super easy!

-1.)
-Make sure your jars are washed and dried.
-If you will be making canned pickles, prepare a large pot of boiling water.
-Put new jar lids (not the rings) into a small pan of simmering water.
+- Make sure your jars are washed and dried.
+If you will be making canned pickles, prepare a large pot of boiling water to process the jars in.
+Warm new jar lids (not the rings) in a small pan of simmering water.

-4.)
-If you are going to can them, put them in your pot of boiling water.
+- If you are going to can them, carefully put them in your pot of boiling water.
 When the water starts boiling again, let them go for 10 minutes.
 Carefully remove jars from pot when time is up, and allow to cool.
-Check seals after they’ve cooled.
-If they didn’t pop or you can see the top is still up, they will need to be refrigerated.
-If you are making refrigerator pickles, wait until they have cooled and then refrigerate.
+Check seals after they've cooled.
+If they didn't pop or you can see the top is still up, they will need to be refrigerated.
+If you are making refrigerator pickles (skip the canning process), wait until they have cooled and then refrigerate.
 Let them rest for one week before eating.

 There you go!
 Pretty easy, and while waiting a week for them to be ready is kiiind of annoying…it’s so worth it.
 Put them on sandwiches, serve them up with olives and other snacks as hors d’oeuvres for a party, or just eat ’em straight from the jar (which I definitely do…all the time hehe.
 No shame.)